ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 Allows the user to choose the output file for writing.

-This configurator allows to define the output directory, the basename, and the format(s) of the output file(s) resulting from an analysis.
+This configurator allows to define:

+- output directory and the base file name,
+- format(s) of the output file(s),
+- logging level of the analysis run.

-Once configured, this configurator will provide a list of files built by joining the given output directory, the basename and the extensions corresponding to the input file formats.
+The list of output files is built by joining the given output directory, the base file name and the extensions corresponding to the input file formats.

 For analysis, MDANSE currently supports:

 1. MDAFormat - an HDF5 file written to the disk,
 2. TextFormat - a tar file containing a text file for each array,
 3. FileInMemory - an HDF5 data object NOT written to the disk.

 FileInMemory is not available when running from the GUI.
-To define a new output file format for an analysis, you must inherit from MDANSE.Framework.Formats.IFormat.IFormat interface.

 .. _configurator-analysis-OutputStructureConfigurator: